Rutgers logo

 University Academic Affairs

-Educators, staff, and administrators across Rutgers should consider the inclusion of Digital Badges in expanding their learning and outreach opportunities for the ability of badges to document a baseline of learning that earners can share with those who recognize the importance of this level of comprehension.
-The spectrum of possible microcredentials and digital badges at Rutgers is limitless and bridges the credit/degree, co-curricular, lifelong learning, and workforce development areas across the University.
+Educators, staff, and administrators across Rutgers should consider the inclusion of digital credentials in expanding their learning and outreach opportunities for the ability of digital credentials (both digital badges and digital certificates) to document a baseline of learning that earners can share with those who recognize the importance of this level of comprehension.
+The spectrum of possible digital credentials at Rutgers is limitless and bridges the credit/degree, co-curricular, lifelong learning, and workforce development areas across the university.

 Evidence of Accomplishment